 First, chip cards have been an utter failure.
 They don't take so long because of slow equipment, but because of all the red tape the transaction has to go through.
 Your card is encrypted - that encryption has to be read, verified, retransmitted, transmitted again and then sent to your retailer.
 If you read that like I typed it - you'll see that at one point - unencrypted info is at some point traveling the www.

 What's the point?

 Case study: While moving to Chattanooga last year I had a pretty rough going with my bank, etc transitioning smoothly.
-I used Brooke's chip card for two months.
+I used my wife’s chip card for two months.
 Her full name is clearly not a man's name.
 Not once did I sign or get questioned in the dozens of places I used her card.

 What's supposed to be so secure about these cards?
 I know the technical answer, but it doesn't pan out in the real world.
 The sole reason chip cards were put into place is tracking and whatever you read otherwise is just subterfuge.